N0taN3rd/chrome-remote-interface-extra/README.md

  - ability to retrieve the full browser version information
  - ability to list all browser contexts, not just those created by the library
  - ability to list all targets, not just those created by the library
+ - browser histograms

+#### Browser, BrowserContext, Target
+ - expose CDP for some target
+ - manipulate the actual browser window not just the view port

+#### Target
+ - Does not require Browser or BrowserContext, can now operate independently
 ## Examples

 ```javascript